Arbor School Faculty and Staff 2025-2026

 Lauren Kristensen

-Diversity, Equity and Inclusion Coordinator, Instructional Coach (2010-2012, 2019 - present)
+Diversity, Equity, and Inclusion Coordinator and ACT Instructional Coach (2010 - 2012, 2019 - present)

-A 2010 graduate of the Arbor Center for Teaching, Lauren returned to Arbor having developed her expertise in social/emotional learning, literacy development and responsive classroom management in Portland Public Schools and the West Linn/Wilsonville School District.
+A 2010 graduate of the Arbor Center for Teaching, Lauren returned to Arbor having developed her expertise in social-emotional learning, literacy development, and responsive classroom management in Portland Public Schools and the West Linn/Wilsonville School District.
 During that time, in addition to honing her considerable skills as a dynamic and inspiring teacher, Lauren developed a deep interest in addressing issues of race and racism in the elementary school setting.
 As Arbor’s Diversity, Equity, and Inclusion Coordinator, Lauren guides faculty in building the skills necessary to lead effective classroom discussions about issues of race and brings to the center of our curricular planning voices that have been too often marginalized.
 In addition to this critical work, Lauren also serves as an instructional coach and mentor to Arbor’s Teacher Residents.
 In her spare time, Lauren enjoys spending time with her two boys, Kai and Jax, and feeding the hummingbirds and Steller’s jays delightfully parked outside of her kitchen windows.

 Andrew Manton